nodedock/nodedock/docs/README.md

 docker-compose up -d nginx mysql
 ```

-**Note**: All the web server containers `nginx`, `apache` ..etc depends on `php-fpm`, which means if you run any of them, they will automatically launch the `php-fpm` container for you, so no need to explicitly specify it in the `up` command.
-If you have to do so, you may need to run them as follows: `docker-compose up -d nginx php-fpm mysql`.
+**Note**: All the web server containers `nginx` ..etc depends on `node`, which means if you run any of them, they will automatically launch the `node` container for you, so no need to explicitly specify it in the `up` command.
+If you have to do so, you may need to run them as follows: `docker-compose up -d nginx node mysql`.

 You can select your own combination of containers from [this list](http://nodedock.io/introduction/#supported-software-images).